CourseNotesBTH/DV2577/Cheat Sheet.md

 **2.**

 ```
-SELECT * FROM Users WHERE username='admin' -- AND password=" AND email like '%@testers.com'
+SELECT * FROM Users WHERE username='admin' -- AND password=" AND email LIKE '%@testers.com'
 ```

+This query will comment out the `AND` statement and therefore select any user with the username `admin`.
+This injection will be successful.

 **3.**

 ```
-SELECT * FROM Users WHERE username='admin' ?AND password=" AND email like '%@testers.com'
+SELECT * FROM Users WHERE username='admin' ?AND password=" AND email LIKE '%@testers.com'
 ```

 ## Cross-Site Scripting (XSS)